linuxm0nk3ys/conkyPress/README.md

 6. CHANGELOG
 ---------------------
+* v1.0.7
+-- Improvement, replaced start/stop script by an other script.
+It uses parameters to start, stop or restart conkyPress -- Fix in comments section, number of pending posts were added to number of approved posts
 * v1.0.6
 -- Added number of yesterdays visitors to the overview section -- Fixed a critical typo in an elemet of the config.xml